-Practitioners should also refer to the Practice Statement (Companies: Schemes of Arrangement under Part 26 and Part 26A of the Companies Act 2006) promulgated by Vos C, a copy of which may be found here (the "Practice Statement").
+Practitioners should also refer to the Practice Statement (Companies: Schemes of Arrangement under Part 26 and Part 26A of the Companies Act 2006) promulgated by Vos C (the "Practice Statement").

-16. What do the new provisions on arrangement and reconstruction for companies in financial difficulty allow a company to do?
+16. What do the new provisions on arrangements and reconstructions for companies in financial difficulty allow a company to do?

-New Part 26A, CA 2006, provides for a "compromise" or "arrangement" with creditors or members.
-Inherent in both concepts is the idea that there will be some sort of accommodation or "give and take" between the company and its creditors or members (see e.g. Re NFU Development Trust Ltd [1971] 1 WLR 1548, at 1555 and, in relation to Restructuring Plans, Re Virgin Atlantic Airways Ltd [2020] EWHC 2191 (Ch), at [38]), although the court will take a broad approach to these terms (see e.g. Re Bluebrook Ltd [2010] BCC 209 at [72]-[74]).
+Part 26A, CA 2006 provides for a 'compromise' or 'arrangement' with creditors or members.
+Inherent in both concepts is the idea that there will be some sort of accommodation or "give and take" between the company and its creditors or members (see e.g. Re NFU Development Trust Ltd [1971] 1 WLR 1548 at 1555 and, in relation to Restructuring Plans, Re Virgin Atlantic Airways Ltd [2020] EWHC 2191 (Ch) at [38]), although the court will take a broad approach to these terms (see e.g. Re Bluebrook Ltd [2010] BCC 209 at [72]-[74]).

 Under s.
-901A, CA 2006, an "arrangement" includes a reorganisation of the company's share capital by the consolidation of shares of different classes or by the division of shares into shares of different classes, or by both of those methods.
+901A, CA 2006, an 'arrangement' includes a reorganisation of the company's share capital by the consolidation of shares of different classes or by the division of shares into shares of different classes, or by both of those methods.

-Schemes of arrangement under Part 26, CA 2006, have been used to carry out a wide range of legal transactions, including restructuring debt obligations, reorganising corporate structures, conducting mergers and acquisitions and returning capital to members.
-Given the high degree of overlap between new Part 26A and Part 26, CA 2006, it is anticipated that Part 26A will enable companies to enter into a wide range of transactions, provided that the tests discussed under question 18 below are met.
+Schemes of arrangement under Part 26, CA 2006 have been used to carry out a wide range of legal transactions, including restructuring debt obligations, reorganising corporate structures, conducting mergers and acquisitions and returning capital to members.
+Given the high degree of overlap between Part 26A and Part 26, CA 2006, it is anticipated that Part 26A will enable companies to enter into a wide range of transactions, provided that the tests discussed under question 18 below are met.

-17. What are the main differences between the new Part 26A of the Companies Act 2006 and company voluntary arrangements under the Insolvency Act 1986?
+17. What are the main differences between Part 26A of the Companies Act 2006 and company voluntary arrangements under the Insolvency Act 1986?

-As set out further under question 27 below, the new Restructuring Plan provisions enable companies to effect a restructuring that will be binding on creditors and members, even if certain classes of creditors or members dissent.
+As set out further under question 27 below, the Restructuring Plan provisions enable companies to effect a restructuring that will be binding on creditors and members, even if certain classes of creditors or members dissent.
 Currently, CVAs only bind secured creditors if they consent.